 Elsewhere, there’s plenty of great historical sites nearby.
 That includes some rather amazing architecture just a mile or two away if you want to make Camber Sands just part of that afternoon’s exploration.
 Truthfully though, beach lovers will find plenty of reasons to stay right here for many hours.

-That, we would say, makes the 30 or so minutes drive from Lathe Barn more than worth your while.
-You can even get there from Selson Farm, although that would likely take you more than an hour.
+All that, we would say, makes the 30 or so minutes drive from Lathe Barn more than worth your while.
+You can even get there from Selson Farm, although that would likely take you more than an hour, but it does offer a Camber Sands campervan site.
 Still, considering just how utterly magical Camber Sands can be, it’s something we can recommend from whichever camp you’re staying at as our guests at Fallow Fields.

 Keep up to date with all the latest promotional offers and announcements from Fallow Fields.